 Step 6: Discernment and choice.
 Each person’s dreams and goals are different and we are taking our sojourn in Italy step by step.
-Our goal is to reside in this beautiful country for only part of the year because of work and obligations in California; therefore, the logical choice began to manifest itself.
+Our goal is to reside in this beautiful country for only part of the year because of obligations in California; therefore, the logical choice began to manifest itself.
 For now, coming to Italy and following the guidelines for Short-term visitors to the Schengen countries (see step 4) is the right choice.

 Step 7: The Future.
 One important lesson in this adventure is that we don’t have to have it all figured out at the beginning, but we can take our experience of living in Italy step by step.
 The decision to stay in Italy on a passport, following the guidelines for short term stays, is the right decision for now.
 That choice may or may not change in the future, and that is perfectly OK.

 Our adventure in Puglia is now in its second month, and we can’t believe how smooth and amazing it is.

 Watch for my book coming around the 1st of the year: "Stories from Puglia: Two Californians in Southern Italy".